 Been wondering how your meals should look like on a fat loss diet?
-Fat loss works on the basic principle of Calories In Vs Calories Out.
-But where those calories come from can make a huge difference on your fat loss results.
+Fat loss works on the basic principle of Calories In vs Calories Out.
+But where those calories come from can make a huge difference in your fat loss results.

-For vegetarians, you can opt for secondary sources like beans, lentils, quinoa, etc. that have a moderate amount of protein per gram, however, lack one of more of the essential amino acids.
+For vegetarians, you can opt for secondary sources like beans, lentils, quinoa, etc. that have a moderate amount of protein per gram, however, lack one or more of the essential amino acids.

 Get your greens.
 You’ve probably heard about it a million times.
 Coz it’s actually important.
 The next step is to add green leafy vegetables to your meal.

 The main reason for getting those greens is to get your fiber & micronutrient intake sorted.
-Veggies pack a ton of fiber & carry a lot of micronutrients that you might otherwise miss on a calorie restricted diet due to limited amount of food that you eat.
-Hence it becomes really important to make sure that you don’t skimp on this.
+Veggies pack a ton of fiber & carry a lot of micronutrients that you might otherwise miss on a calorie-restricted diet due to the limited amount of food that you eat.
+Hence, it becomes really important to make sure that you don’t skimp on this.

 The other benefit to this is that fiber helps with satiety.
-You might feel hungry on a calorie restricted diet & a good way to fight that hunger is by adding those veggies to your meals which will increase the volume of your meal without much of added calories.
+You might feel hungry on a calorie-restricted diet and a good way to fight that hunger is by adding those veggies to your meals which will increase the volume of your meal without much-added calories.

 Carbs & Fats